CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 Loss or theft of an official mobile data carrier must be reported immediately.
 This also applies to private data media that are used for official purposes.
 For this, there must be clear reporting channels and contact persons in each institution.

-Failures or failures should also be reported, even on low-priced mobile disks, so that IT management can see if larger shipments are affected.
+Failures or failures should also be reported, even on low-priced mobile disks, so IT management can see if larger shipments are affected.
 Particularly for data carriers used for data backup and archiving, high reliability and a long service life are important.
 If an employee loses a mobile disk or is stolen, action must be taken quickly, since this is not just about recovering the device, but also about preventing potential misuse of the information involved.
 If lost media reappear, it is strongly recommended that you investigate it for possible tampering, such as: For example, if screws have been opened, seals removed, or if the weight has changed from the delivery condition.
 If there is a suspicion, the device should either be disposed of immediately or further examined by a specialist.
 To ensure that there are no malicious programs or malware on the recovered media, the SYS.3.4.M7 Physical Disk Erase request should be implemented before and after use.

 If data carriers are to be disposed of, it should first be ensured that the residual information stored on the data carriers can not fall into the wrong hands.
 For this purpose, it should be safely deleted (SYS.3.4.M7 Physical deletion of the data carrier before and after use), generally the requirements of the module OPS.1.2.7 sale / disposition of IT should be implemented.